fniessink/toisto/docs/software.md

 }
 ```

+The diffent degrees of comparison are considered *subconcepts* of the main concept.
+Each subconcept gets its own key that can be used to refer to the subconcept, see the section on [concept relationships](#concept-relationships) below.
+In the example above, the positive degree gets `big/positive_degree` as key, the comparitive degree `big/comparitive_degree`, and the superlative degree `big/superlative degree`.

 ### Concept relationships

 When a concept uses one or more other concepts, this can be specified with the `uses` relation.
 Toisto will only quiz a *using* concept when all *used* concepts have been quizzed.
 The `uses` relationship can be specified by adding a `uses` key to the concept with a list of concept identifiers as value: